Litigation Workflow in Six Steps with Legal Tech

-[To read more about how legal analytics and AI can improve attorney productivity and efficiency, download Bloomberg Law’s free report on Workflow Solutions for Litigators.]
+[To read more about how legal tech and AI in legal research can improve attorney productivity and efficiency, download Bloomberg Law’s free report, Litigation Essentials – Legal Tech Tools for the Modern Practitioner.]

 Armed with data-based knowledge – understanding how certain motions and appeals resolved and the relationships among parties, law firms, and areas of law – you can better predict outcomes, timing, and case costs.
-Litigation Analytics offers fast access to information on all sitting federal District Court judges – their profiles, past work and current cases, cited opinions, decisions by motion outcomes, appeals outcomes, length of case, appearances, and case type.
+Legal research technology, like Litigation Analytics, offer fast access to information on all sitting federal District Court judges – their profiles, past work and current cases, cited opinions, decisions by motion outcomes, appeals outcomes, length of case, appearances, and case type.

 4. Conduct legal research

-With the artificial intelligence-driven technologies on Bloomberg Law, the days of sifting through irrelevant court opinions are over.
-Points of Law enables you to quickly and easily determine which cases are the most cited, most relevant, and most recent as you research the law relevant to your issue.
-Litigators can jump-start their research by uploading their opponent’s brief into Brief Analyzer to instantly see case citations and links to relevant, expert intelligence.
+With the artificial intelligence-driven legal technologies on Bloomberg Law, the days of sifting through irrelevant court opinions are over.
+Litigators can jump-start their legal research by uploading their opponent’s brief into Brief Analyzer to instantly see case citations and links to relevant, expert intelligence.
 Brief Analyzer integrates seamlessly into your workflow so you can spend less time on analysis and more time on crafting a winning strategy.
 In fact, 94% of Brief Analyzer beta users reported that it reduced the time required to research a brief and prepare a response.